paulhenri-l/resty/README.md

 #### HasOne

-Resty is able to automaticaly resolve your hase one associations.
+Resty is able to automaticaly resolve your has one associations.

 *If the association is already in the response body it won't get refetched*